Esri/ember-cli-amd/README.md

       'esri','dojo','dojox','dijit',
       'put-selector','xstyle','dgrid'
     ],
-    // Optional: the AMD configuration object or the path to the AMD configuration file.
+    // Optional: the AMD configuration file path relative to the project root.
-    // If using a configuration object, the configuration will be used after the loader loaded.
-    // If using a file, the file will be copied to the output directory (./dist) and the configuration file
+    // The file will be copied to the output directory (./dist) and the configuration file
     // will be loaded before the loader is loaded.
-You should use this option if you need to pre-configure the loader.
-    // The configuration file must define the global variable used by the specific loader.
-For dojo, the global variable is
+The configuration file must define the global variable used by the specific loader.
+    // For dojo, the supported global variable name are `dojoConfig`, `djConfig` or `require`.
-    // called `dojoConfig`.
-For requirejs, the global variable is called `require`.
-Please refer to the documentation for
+    // For requirejs, the global variable is called `require`.
-    // the correct use of the configuration.
+    // Please refer to the documentation for the correct use of the configuration object.
-    config: {
-      baseUrl: "/another/path",
-      paths: {
-        "some": "some/v1.0"
-      },
-      waitSeconds: 15
-    },
+    configPath: 'config/dojo-config.js',
     // If using a local loader ('dojo' or 'rquirejs'), the path to the AMD library must be provided.
     libraryPath: 'bower_components/amdlibrary',
     // When uing a local loader, we will build the AMD module using requirejs into a single file